Inducted in 2014

 Head Coach of the Canadian Women’s Wheelchair Basketball Team

-Coached Team Canada to three Olympic gold medals
+Coached Team Canada to three Paralympic gold medals

 Tim Frick has made an extraordinary contribution to Canadian sport through his exemplary coaching and development of other coaches.
 As a Faculty Member of Douglas College’s Sport Science & Coaching Program (1986-2009) Tim imparted his extensive knowledge to the next generation of coaches and instructors.
 As Head Coach of the Canadian Women’s Wheelchair Basketball Team from 1990 to 2009, Tim developed Team Canada into one of the most dominant teams in the history of all Canadian amateur sports.
 He led Team Canada to an incredible decade-long undefeated streak in major international competition, including an unprecedented three consecutive Paralympic gold medals (1992, 1996, 2000), four consecutive Wheelchair Basketball World Championship titles (1994, 1998, 2002, 2006), and bronze medals at the Wheelchair Basketball World Championship (1990) and Paralympics (2004).

 Tim has been the recipient of a number of coaching awards including the Coaching Association of Canada’s Coaching Excellence Award eight times and the Coaching Association of Canada’s Geoff Gowan Lifetime Achievement Award.
 In 2010, the Canadian Paralympic Committee named its coaching excellence award the Tim Frick Paralympic Coach Excellence Award in his honour.